 Tax jurisdictions set tax rates on the basis of the total assessed valuation within their boundaries and the amount of the levy to be raised.
 Total tax rates may vary considerably from one area to another.

 Arizona also taxes personal property, which is defined as all types of property except real estate.
 Taxable personal property includes property used for commercial, industrial or agricultural purposes.
 Personal property is considered to be movable and not permanently attached to real estate.

 Inheritance and estate taxes

 For estates of individuals who died after 2004, Arizona no longer imposes an estate tax.

-Neither does the state impose an inheritance or gift tax.
+The state also does not impose an inheritance or gift tax.